PISA: An Adversarial Approach To Comparing Task Graph Scheduling Algorithms: The Framework

 The scientific workflow datasets blast, bwa, cycles, epigenomics, genome, montage, seismology, soykb, and srasearch each contain $100$ problem instances.
 The task graphs are synthetically generated using the WfCommons Synthetic Workflow Generator~\cite{data:wfchef} and are based on real-world scientific workflows.
 The Chameleon cloud inspired networks are generated by fitting a distribution to the machine speed data from the execution traces (detailed information from a real execution of the application including task start/end times, cpu usages/requirements, data I/O sizes, etc.) of real workflows on Chameleon that are available in WfCommons and then sampling from that distribution to generate random networks.
 Because Chameleon uses a shared filesystem for data transfer, the communication cost can be absorbed into the computation cost and thus the communication strength between nodes is considered to be infinite.

 The IoT/edge-inspired etl, predict, stats, and train datasets each contain $1000$ problem instances.
 The task graphs and networks are generated using the approach described in~\cite{data:fog_network}.
 The task graph structure is based on real-world IoT data streaming applications and the node weights are generated using a clipped gaussian distribution (mean: $35$, standard deviation: $25/3$, min: $10$, max: $60$).
 The input size of the application is generated using a clipped gaussian distribution (mean: $1000$, standard deviation: $500/3$, min: $500$, max: $1500$) and the edge weights are determined by the known input/output ratios of the tasks.
 The Edge/Fog/Cloud Networks are generated by constructing a complete graph with three types of nodes: edge nodes with CPU speed $1$, fog nodes with CPU speed $6$, and cloud nodes with CPU speed $50$.
 The communication strength between edge and fog nodes is $60$ and between fog and cloud/fog nodes is $100$.
 The number of edge, fog, and cloud nodes is between $75$ and $125$, $3$ and $7$, and $1$ and $10$, respectively (chosen uniformly at random).
-In order to generate a complete graph (a requirement for many of scheduling algorithms), the communication strength between edge and cloud nodes is set to $60$, the communication strength between cloud nodes is set to infinity (i.e., no communication delay).
+In order to generate a complete graph (a requirement for many scheduling algorithms), edge-cloud and cloud-cloud communication strengths are set to $60$ and infinity (i.e., no communication delay), respectively.

 Many other schedulers and datasets have been proposed and used in the literature and can be easily integrated into \FrameworkName in the future. \FrameworkName is open-source~\cite{framework_repo} and designed to be modular and extensible.
-We encourage the community to contribute new algorithms, datasets, and experimentation tools.
+We encourage the community to contribute new algorithms, datasets, and tools.